1. Is the Coastal Ride a good choice for new riders?

 The ride is perfect for newbies and veterans as it puts you in charge of how much or how little you want to ride.
 Each day offers you the option to ride a variety of route distances varying anywhere form a short 5 mile ride around town to a full 100 miles (Century Club!).
 If you want to ride 20 miles in the morning, have lunch at camp and then go back out for another 30 mile ride, then perfect!
 If you just want to ride in the morning and explore the town in the afternoon, then that's fine too.
 It's a great event because you get to control what you want to do.

 The routes are fully supported, meaning, we have SAG vans patrolling the routes in case you break down or need assistance.
 Rest stops are set up approximately 10-20 miles apart to offer refreshments, snacks and a chance to rest.
 Bike mechanics are ready to repair and get you back on the road to finish out the day.
-Routes are signed and marked for easy navigation from start to finish.
+Routes are marked for easy navigation from start to finish.

 The Coastal Ride is a perfect weekend get-a-way for those looking for a good balance of Coastal Cycling, local entertainment and family fun.
 The ride does sell out so make sure you get your registration in early!